DToxS/SVD-curated-Transcriptomic-signatures-related-to-cardiotoxic-drugs/ReadMe.md

 <br>
 To run the pipeline in a LINUX environment, the folder also contains a compiled executable of the C# script.
 Please see details below.<br>
 <br>
 The R-scripts ‘SVD1-17’ that use SVD to identify drug-selective gene expression profiles and search for transcriptomic outlier responses can be run in isolation, skipping the need for the preparation of datasets published by others.
-Please see details below.<br>
+Please see details below.

---
+---
 <br>
 Below is a documentation of the directory structure and all needed experimental and databases files.
 The downloaded zip-folder from github contains the first three directories 'AA_csharp_code', 'AA_csharp_exe_for_linux' and 'AA_R_code'.
 If unpacking this folder generates a warning about too long file names, rename the zip folder to "S" and retry the unpacking.<br>